ymap/sorbet/docs/internals.md

 basic blocks a variable's type cannot be widened or changed.
 (See
 <http://srb.help/7001>.)

-The inference pass itself is largely just traversing the the CFG for each method and processing bindings.
+The inference pass itself is largely just traversing the CFG for each method and processing bindings.
 It delegates much of the implementation of the type system (like getting a method's result type, checking argument types, subtyping, generics, etc.) to logic implemented [core/types/].
 See below for a discussion